chpc-uofu/spack-config/performance.md

 |zen2 node	|1162	        |1156		|1086	        |1089		|1112	|1142		|1112	|1142|
 |skl node	|2201		|	        |2235		|	        |2098	|		|2189   ||

-### Recomendation
+### Recomendations

-Build 3 binaries, nehalem, sandybridge and skylake-avx512 For Zen2 use sandybridge binary
+- Build 3 binaries, nehalem, sandybridge and skylake-avx512
+- For Zen2 use sandybridge binary
-No need to do anything with LD_PRELOAD
+- No need to do anything with LD_PRELOAD

 ## Quantum Espresso